-- Print a template from the Food Allergy and Anaphylaxis Network (FAAN), an excellent source of information for you and your school;
+- Print a template from Food Allergy Research and Education (FARE), an excellent source of information for you and your school;

 - Take it to your child’s doctor and agree to the proper steps for each contingency and have him sign multiple copies;

 - Print copies of a recent photo of your child and affix one to each plan copy;

 - Present a copy each to the nurse, principal and teacher and go through it together step by step to make sure they each understand what to look for and what is expected;